How to Live a Rich Life on Social Security: A Frugal Guide

 Steps to Create a Budget

-1. Calculate Income: Sum your monthly Social Security after taxes, plus pensions or savings.
+1. Calculate income: Tally after-tax Social Security plus pensions or savings draws.

-2. Track Expenses: Monitor spending for 1-2 months using a notebook or app.
+2. Track expenses: Monitor spending for 1–2 months.

-3. Categorize Costs: Group expenses into housing, food, transportation, healthcare, and entertainment.
+3. Categorize costs: Housing, food, transportation, healthcare, entertainment.

 Sample Budget for Seniors